 Home

-OPENING SOON !
-We reopen on Friday March 29, with a special exhibit “A stitch in Time” and refresh to a number of other displays.
+We are open for the summer season, with a special exhibit “A stitch in Time” and refresh to a number of other displays.

 “ A Stitch in Time follows a thread taking you through local sewing history.
 From cobblers to couture costumes, darning to drapers, saddlers, samplers and seamstresses to tailoring and tapestries.
 So where do rusty boots fit in?!
 The exhibition opens on Good Friday 29th March.”